qzc438/ontology-llm/docs/README.md

 - https://towardsai.net/p/l/precision-recall-curve

 ## Debugging Log:
-We have created [a debugging log for this project] (docs/LOG.md).
+We have created a debugging log for this project.
+[Click the link here](docs/LOG.md).

 ## Code References:
-A copy can be found in the `code_references` folder.
+A copy can be found in the `code_references`.
 - https://colab.research.google.com/github/GoogleCloudPlatform/python-docs-samples/blob/main/cloud-sql/postgres/pgvector/notebooks/pgvector_gen_ai_demo.ipynb